Signs of an Overtired Baby: What It Really Means & How to Break the Cycle

 How To Break The Cycle Of An Overtired Baby (The Woodlands Way)

 The most surprising solution is usually the simplest one.
 Instead of shortening wake windows, try lengthening them slightly.
+The key is finding the right balance for your baby’s age and stage, which is why we don’t take a one-size-fits-all approach when supporting families.
 When babies have enough time awake to build proper sleep pressure, settling becomes easier, naps stretch naturally, and bedtime feels more like a walk in the woods and less like an endurance test.

 This isn’t about pushing your baby past their limits.
 It’s about finding their sweet spot.
 Babies grow quickly in the first year, and their wake windows stretch every few weeks.
 If you keep the day too short, you’ll see more sleep challenges than you ever would from overtiredness itself.